The ideal Florida beach vacation but in the middle of America?

 Conservation vs. innovation: The lasting impact

-As the years went on, the feud between conservation and production, and the two sides of this argument of what to do with the Indiana Dunes region, led to a more difficult path for the National Park Service once it did incorporate the region as a National Lakeshore.
+As the years went on, the feud between conservation and production over what to do with the Indiana Dunes region, led to a more difficult path for the National Park Service once it did incorporate the region as a National Lakeshore.

 The shores of Lake Michigan that now lie within Indiana Dunes National Park were once under great threat from industrialists and real estate developers.
 (Holly Riddle)

 “By the time [the region] became a National Lakeshore in 1966, all of this land was owned and most of it was developed for some use,” said Wilkinson.
 “And so the National Park has had to use eminent domain to basically bring back about 13,000 acres.
 And so that involved thousands of landowners and it really [created] sort of several generations of negativity toward the National Park Service, towards the federal government.”

 Indiana Dunes National Park (and previously the Indiana Dunes National Lakeshore) has been forced to re-establish its reputation among the local communities as it recovers from the bad press that came about when nature (and its supporting conservationists) finally reclaimed what innovation had destroyed.

 Seeing both sides for yourself

 Now, when visitors come to Indiana Dunes National Park, they see the resulting hodgepodge of conservation and progress at every turn.
 There are steel mills and a power plant visible from certain vantage points along the pristine beaches, their fat smokestacks pumping clouds of pollutants into the sky.
 Older neighborhoods dot the landscape where bogs and dunes once stood, but walk a few blocks away and you’re engulfed in a gorgeous natural landscape unlike any you’ll find elsewhere on Earth.